Should I take a Yoga selfie with my cat or not?

 I will admit that I am very behind the times and quite stubborn when it come to certain aspects of technology and modernizing.
-I did research at the library for my first boss and built a 300 strong VHS library with my ex boyfriend.
-I begrudgingly handed over my disc-man for an iPod and my trusted Nokia, only last year, for the Iphone because my husband said it was getting ridiculous.
+I did research at the library at my first job, and built a 300 strong VHS library with my ex boyfriend.
+I begrudgingly handed over my disc-man for an iPod and my trusted Nokia (only last year!) for the Iphone, because my husband said it was getting ridiculous.
 I still, and always will, prefer my pen to a keyboard, write notes by hand and keep an agenda (a day-per-page one) because I can’t handle digital calendars.

 Most of all I abhor this new idea of sticking your arm out in front of you, striking some stupid pouting pose for the egotistical need for a selfie!
 There’s no landscape, monument, memory or view.
 Just your face staring back at you, reminding you how great you can look in that never-to-be-seen-again unnatural expression, as if the occasional mirror isn’t enough.
 Don’t get me wrong, I have NO issues with a selfie that has more than 1 person in it or something in the background that implies it is capturing a memory you want to keep.
 Many times traveling alone I didn’t have someone else to take a photo of me, but I personally prefer all memories without me and my big nose in them, just as I saw and remember it out of my own eyes.
 And in regards to ‘yoga selfies’, I had only ever asked people to take photos of me so I could occasionally check on my posture and correct myself..